ObjectManagementGroup/mdsa-tools/README.md

 To Install
 ==========
-1. Clone this repository from github: `git clone repo https://github.com/ObjectManagementGroup/MDSA.git`
+1. Clone this repository from github: `git clone repo https://github.com/ObjectManagementGroup/LaTeXTools.git`
 2. Install contents of `./omgmdsa/md2LaTeX-templates/` folder into MagicDraw as Report templates as per MagicDraw documentation for ReportWizard

-If you want to install most simply, `cd MDSA; python setup.py` and it will take care of the dependencies, and create a proper executable wrapper around each of the tools for you.
+If you want to install most simply, `cd LaTeXTools; python setup.py` and it will take care of the dependencies, and create a proper executable wrapper around each of the tools for you.

 If you want to evoke the scripts more manually, you will need to install two modules into Python: click, and errutils.
 Click is available via pip,